 This will create the following areas where the iframe will be displayed in.
 The iframe area is the actual snippet.

-By using the buttons on the Viewport selection you can see how your page will display on different media types, i.e. Smartphone (lower than 480px), Viewport 2 (between 719px and 480px), Viewport 1 (between 1149px and 720px) and Desktop (greater than or equal to 1150px).
+By using the buttons on the Viewport selection while previewing your page, you can see how your page will display on different media types, i.e. Smartphone (lower than 480px), Viewport 2 (between 719px and 480px), Viewport 1 (between 1149px and 720px) and Desktop (greater than or equal to 1150px).
 This indicates that the widget displays responsive with the changes we have made.

 To change the size of the widget, we will only change the width of the Wrapper area (the wrapper class) in the CSS code.
 The margin:0 auto attribute ensures that the Wrapper area will be horizontally centered on the page.

-Keep the Container area width set as width:100% and padding-bottom:100%.
-This will follow the width of the Wrapper area thus acting responsive.
+The Container area (keep it set as width:100% and padding-bottom:100%) will follow the width of the Wrapper area thus acting responsive.

-Keep the iframe width and height set at 100% (width:100% and height:100%).
-This will follow the width of the Container area and will therefore also act responsive.
+The iframe (keep it set as width:100% and height:100%) will follow the width of the Container area and will therefore also act responsive.

 To test the setting, change the width of the wrapper class to 30%.
 Your widget will now be displayed as follows.

 The above tutorial (using the HTML Code Object) applies to the EVOLUTION as well as the PROFESSIONAL versions of WebSite X5.
-To add your widget to a blog post (GO, EVOLUTION and PROFESSIONAL) as well as on a web page (GO only) you can only use the Text Object.
+To add your widget to a blog post (START, EVOLUTION and PROFESSIONAL) as well as on a webpage (START only) you can only use the Text Object.
 The principle is the same for all versions.